quangnguyen17/cucumber-cypress-starter-project/README.md

     Then I see Google image
 ```

+- `Feature`: Name of the feature that want to test.
+- `Background`: Where you can define all the actions before each scenario, similar to the `BeforeEach` hook in Cypress.
+- `Scenario`: Equivalent to the `it` hook in Cypress.
+It defines all the subsequent tests in your **feature** file.
+- `When`, `Then` are ones of the [Gherkin Keywords](https://cucumber.io/docs/gherkin/reference/#keywords) that indidate the beginning of a step, phrase, or an assertion (Assertion statements usually start with the `Then` keyword; in this scenario, `Then I see Google image`).

 2. Write your step definitions in code that turn your **feature** files into actions
    - In `cypress/common` folder, this would be where all of your testing code should live.
    - Create an empty `.ts` file in the folder with the following content: